AspenWireless/AspenWireless.github.io/Writerside/topics/Configuration.md

 In order to integrate Sonar Software payment service for user authentication, you will need to configure an API key etc...

-<warning>TODO: Get screenshots from Matt, my build doesn't have sonar settings</warning>
+<warning>TODO: Get steps and screenshots from Matt, my build doesn't have sonar settings</warning>

 ### Sonar Hook